What we do

-The TAC is a Victorian Government-owned organisation whose role is to promote road safety, improve the State's trauma system and support those who have been injured on our roads and help them get their lives back on track.
+The TAC is a Victorian Government-owned organisation whose role is to promote road safety, support those who have been injured on our roads and help them get their lives back on track.

-The funds the TAC needs to perform these functions come from payments made by Victorian motorists when they register their vehicles each year with VicRoads.
+We are funded through the TAC charge which is a component of the payment made by Victorian motorists when they register their vehicles each year with VicRoads.

-The TAC covers transport accidents directly caused by the driving of a car, motorcycle, bus, train or tram.
-The TAC can provide support services for people injured in a transport accident as a driver, passenger, pedestrian, motorcyclist, or in some cases, a cyclist.
+We cover the costs of injuries which are the direct result of the driving of a car, motorcycle, bus, train or tram.
+We provide support services for people injured in a transport accident as a driver, passenger, pedestrian, motorcyclist, and in many cases, a cyclist.

-For more details about the medical, rehabilitation, income and lump sum support the TAC can offer visit the 'What the TAC can pay for' page.
+For more details on the support the TAC can offer visit the 'What the TAC can pay for' page.

-The TAC is committed to delivering these benefits to injured people in a caring, efficient and financially responsible way.
+We commit to delivering these benefits to everyone in a caring, efficient and financially responsible way.

-Working closely with Victoria Police, the Department of Justice and VicRoads, the TAC develops campaigns that increase awareness of road safety issues, change behaviour and ultimately reduce the incidence of road trauma.
+Working closely with Victoria Police, the Department of Justice and VicRoads, we develop campaigns that increase awareness of road safety issues, change behaviour and ultimately reduce the incidence of road trauma.

 Reducing the frequency and severity of transport accidents not only saves lives and avoids serious injuries, it also reduces claims.
 This provides savings to the Victorian community and ensures the long-term financial viability of the transport accident scheme.

-The TAC pays an average of $150,000 each road death and an average of $1,500,000 for each serious injury (eg. traumatic brain and spinal injuries).
-In the 2011/12 financial year, the TAC paid out $1.01 billion in benefits and compensation to 44,410 people, which represents a direct cost to the Victorian community funded by premiums paid by vehicle owners.
+The TAC pays an average of $170,000 for each road death and an average of $2.25 million for each serious injury (e.g. traumatic brain and spinal injuries).
+In the 2021/22 financial year, the TAC paid out $1.54 billion in benefits and compensation to more than 43,000 people, which represents a direct cost to the Victorian community funded by premiums paid by vehicle owners.